microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/forceConsistentCasingInFileNames.md

 ---
 display: "Force Consistent Casing In File Names"
+oneline: "Ensure that casing is correct in imports"
 ---

 TypeScript follows the case sensitivity rules of the file system it's running on.